 What is the difference between a bolt and a screw?

-A bolt is typically used with a nut to secure components, while a screw forms threads directly into the material or a pre-threaded hole.
+A bolt is used with a nut, while a screw forms threads directly into material or a threaded hole.

-Material affects strength, corrosion resistance, and suitability for specific environments such as outdoor or high-temperature conditions.
+Material affects strength, corrosion resistance, and environmental suitability.

 What causes fastener failure?

-Common causes include incorrect torque, material mismatch, corrosion, and fatigue from repeated loading.
+Common causes include incorrect torque, corrosion, fatigue, and improper material selection.

 Conclusion